What are Start RUN Capacitors?

 (The + -5 after the MFD is how much it the capacitor tolerance is rated to go up or down.)

 To order a replacement for this capacitor it would be 55+5 MFD (uf) and 440 volts AC Dual Run Capacitor.

 Example HVAC Dual Capacitor On Amazon

 MAXRUN 55+5 MFD uf 370 or 440 Volt VAC Round Motor Dual Run Capacitor for AC Air Conditioner Condenser – 55/5 uf MFD 440V Straight Cool or Heat Pump – Will Run AC Motor and Fan – 1 Year Warranty

-Testing a HVAC capacitor is done with a HVAC multi meter, the multi meter must be cable of reading the range that a HVAC capacitor can have.
+Testing an HVAC capacitor is done with a HVAC multi-meter, the multi-meter must be cable of reading the range that an HVAC capacitor can have.
 Many small electronic meters do not have this range.

 Here I am using the Fieldpeice HS36 multi meter with an Amp clamp.

 This test is being done on a Dual Run Capacitor 55+5 MFD (uf).
 The multi meter is on Farads and the leads are on C and FAN (positive and negative do not matter).
 The lower number is for the fan motor which is rated at 5 MFD (uf), and it reads 5.3 MFD (uf) so it is good.
 The leads C to Herm can be read also which would be for the compressor.